O1ahmad/ansible-role-traefik/README.md

 See [here](https://docs.traefik.io/providers/overview/#supported-providers) for a list of supported providers and more details regarding available configuration settings and suggested usage.

 `[traefik_configs: <entry>: config: providers] <YAML>` (**default**: )
-- specifies parameters that manage Traefik service registration
+- specifies parameters that manage Traefik provider registration

 ###### Example